 STEVE SNYDER-HILL.
 US Army.
 Operation Desert Storm+.
 Unintentionally became internationally famous two days after DADT officially came to an end when his YouTube video question from Iraq about whether any of the Republican presidential candidates would try to restore the ban if elected was broadcast during a televised September 2011 debate, and some audience members in the hall loudly booed.
 The previous May, while home for two-weeks R&R, he and his partner Josh were legally married next to Leonard’s grave.
 His latest deployment having ended, the Snyder-Hills are active gay rights advocates in Ohio while Steve remains in the Army Reserve, and co-plaintiffs along with seven other couples in the SLDN-sponsored DOMA challenge, McLaughlin et al. v.
 Panetta et al. Click on photo for video interview.

-BRIGADIER GENERAL TAMMY SMITH, US Army Reserve.
+MAJOR GENERAL TAMMY SMITH, US Army Reserve.
 In 2012, she became the then-highest ranking officer serving openly.
 Her distinguished career began with an ROTC scholarship in 1982, and has included being the first female assigned observer/controller at a joint readiness training center, being a jump master and senior parachutist, and deployment during the war in Afghanistan.
 Her many awards and decorations include the Legion of Merit and the Bronze Star.
-She is now Director, Human Capital Core Enterprise, for the US Army Reserve at the Pentagon.
-During the promotion ceremony, her Navy veteran father and her wife, Tracey Hepner, a cofounder of the Military Partners & Families Coalition, removed the shoulder insignia from her uniform coat, and Hepner pinned on the star signifying Smith's new rank.
+She is currently Deputy Commanding General - Sustainment, Eighth Army, Korea.
+During the promotion ceremony, her Navy veteran father and her wife, Tracey Hepner-Smith, a cofounder of the Military Partners & Families Coalition, removed the shoulder insignia from her uniform coat, and Hepner pinned on the star signifying Smith's new rank.
 Then, Hepner's Mother replaced the colonel's insignia on Smith's shirt with another general's star.

 DONNA JOHNSON, Army National Guard.
 Iraq & Afghanistan.
 KIA October 1, 2012.